PokemonTCG/aviator-jekyll-template/_api_v1/sets_list.md

 : The code name of the set

 releaseDate
-: The data the set was released
+: The date the set was released

 symbolUrl
 : The symbol of the set

 logoUrl
 : The logo of the set

+updatedAt
+: The date the set was updated (ex. additional cards added, fixing errors, etc).
+Format of this field is MM-DD-YYYY HH24:MM:SS

 ~~~ ruby
 require 'pokemon_tcg_sdk'